penseipublicidade/website/docs/controls/mapmarkerlayer.md

 ### `coordinates`

 The coordinates of the marker.
-This will be the center of the marker, if `alignment=ft.alignment.center` (default).
+This will be the center of the marker, if `alignment=ft.alignment.center`.

 Value is of type [`MapLatitudeLongitude`](/docs/reference/types/maplatitudelongitude).